Paul Wood (journalist): Career

 Wood reported from Afghanistan, Croatia, Bosnia, and Macedonia, Chechnya, Algeria, Libya, Saudi Arabia, and Sudan, including Darfur.
+He was the BBC's Belgrade reporter, filing stories from behind Serbian lines while travelling with Kosovar guerrillas during the NATO bombing campaign in June 1999.

+Wood was in Baghdad during the 2003 invasion of Iraq and in Fallujah during the 2004 battle for the city.
+In 2004 he covered the devastating suicide bombings on pilgrims in Karbala.

 In August 2011, he was in Libya, covering the advance of the protestors’ troops against Gaddafi.
-He was in Baghdad during the 2003 invasion of Iraq and in Fallujah during the 2004 battle for the city.
-In 2004 he covered the devastating suicide bombings on pilgrims in Karbala.
-He was previously the BBC’s Belgrade reporter, filing stories from behind Serbian lines while travelling with Kosovar guerrillas during the NATO bombing campaign in June 1999.
-In February 2012, he covered the fighting in the Syrian Civil War, reporting from the outskirts of the city of Homs with rebel fighters.
+In February 2012, Wood covered the fighting in the Syrian Civil War, reporting from the outskirts of the city of Homs with rebel fighters. also collaborated with Zoe Lafferty and Ruth Sherlock on the 2012 stage play The Fear of Breathing: Stories from the Syrian Revolution.
+The trio clandestinely traveled to Syria to conduct interviews and collect research.

+Awards

-In 2004 his Iraq War coverage won both the television prize at the Bayeux-Calvados Awards for war correspondents and a Golden Nymph Award at the Monte Carlo television festival.
+In 2004, his Iraq War coverage won both the television prize at the Bayeux-Calvados Awards for war correspondents and a Golden Nymph Award at the Monte Carlo television festival.
 He received the Cutting Edge Award 2012 at the eighth International Media Awards.

+Wood is an Eric & Wendy Schmidt Fellow who has received many other awards: "His stories have won two Emmys, a Peabody, and he was twice awarded the US Radio and TV Correspondents' Association David Bloom award for foreign reporting.
+He was also the UK Foreign Press Association's journalist of the year."